This project is no longer active; this page is no longer updated. Last updated Monday, September 2, 1996; reformatted May 2020.

 Finally, if you find this code useful please let me know.
 Nils A. Nieuwejaar - September 2, 1996Nils Nieuwejaar and David Kotz, with Matthew Carter, Sanjay Khanna, and Joel Thomas.

-Galley research was funded by by NSF under award number CCR-9404919 and by NASA under agreement numbers NCC 2-849 and NAG 2-936.
+Galley research was funded by the US National Science Foundation under award number CCR-9404919 and by the US NASA under agreement numbers NCC 2-849 and NAG 2-936.

 The views and conclusions contained on this site and in its documents are those of the authors and should not be interpreted as necessarily representing the official position or policies, either expressed or implied, of the sponsor(s).
 Any mention of specific companies or products does not imply any endorsement by the authors or by the sponsor(s).